TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 The tcamsrc is a source bin that allows access to all source elements supported by tiscamera.
 It is a convenience wrapper and offers no additional properties.

-As of tiscamera 0.13.0 the supported source elements include tcammainsrc and tcampimipisrc.
+| As of tiscamera 0.13.0 supported elements include tcammainsrc and tcampimipisrc.
+| tiscamera 0.14.0 added support for tcamtegrasrc.

 .. _tcamautoexposure:

 tcamautoexposure